nyholku/purejavahidapi/README.md

 ### Documentation

-The definitive PureJavaHidApi reference is the <a href="http://nyholku.github.io/purejavahidapi/javadoc/index.html" targer="javadoc" > JavaDoc </a>.
+The definitive PureJavaHidApi reference is the <a href="http://nyholku.github.io/purejavahidapi/javadoc/index.html" target="javadoc" > JavaDoc </a>.

 ### Why HID?